Keyhole and robotic surgery, as well as cutting-edge joint replacements and implants, are among the latest techniques in healthcare.

 As a clinical engineer, you would use physical and materials sciences, combined with manufacturing and computing skills, to help improve the diagnosis and treatment of disease, and also the rehabilitation of patients.
 You could be involved in full lifecycle management of technology, as well as designing and developing instruments or in research.Clinical engineers design, develop, support and manage medical devices They also have an important role in research and development.

 You might be based in a large hospital department that covers a range of medical physics and engineering work, giving support to all the clinical units.
 Alternatively, you could be part of the scientific team in a rehabilitation unit, along with doctors, nurses and therapists.
 Most clinical engineers are involved in training staff in their own department and may also hold a university lectureship.
 Some are university based and more focused on biomedical engineering and research.

-As well as your engineering training and skills, you must be able to work with patients and with a range of professional staff, including technicians and clinicians and with equipment manufacturers.
-You will have to keep up to date with fast-moving scientific and medical research in your field and to develop you own laboratory, design, workshop and manangement skills.
+As well as your engineering training and skills, you must be able to work with patients and with a range of professional staff, including technicians and clinicians and with equipment manufacturers - so good communications skills and teamwork are important.
+You will also have to keep up to date with fast-moving scientific and medical research in your field and develop leadership and project management skills.

-Take a full honours degree in (preferably) electrical, electronic or mechanical engineering and aim to get at least a 2:1.
+The second step is to take a full honours degree in medical, biomedical (preferably) electrical, electronic or mechanical engineering and aim to get at least a 2:1.

-If you intend to qualify later in your career as a Chartered Engineer you should preferably obtain an accredited engineering degree - an MEng for those currently entering higher education.
-A higher degree or industrial experience may be valuable.
-Check the Engineering Council website for a list of accredited courses.
+(Please note: If you intend to qualify later in your career as a Chartered Engineer you should preferably obtain an accredited engineering degree - an MEng for those currently entering higher education.
+Check the Engineering Council website for a list of accredited courses.)

 © Institute of Physics and Engineering in Medicine